-Wilderness Survival courses are conducted in the incredible South Chilcotin Mountains of British Columbia.
+Wilderness Survival and Bushcraft courses are conducted in the incredible South Chilcotin Mountains of British Columbia.
 This unspoilt wilderness region is located approximately 150km north of Whistler, 5-6 hrs from Vancouver by road.

 Our courses start at noon, so please allow plenty of time and plan to arrive early.
 The sooner everybody arrives, the sooner we can get going!

 Regardless of your route, gas up your car before leaving Lillooet!

 Please follow our directions and do not rely on GPS or other automated navigation tools.
 They may often direct you to the Hurley River Road even when it is closed!
 While technically a shortcut from Pemberton, the Hurley River Road is a Forest Service Road, not a highway: we do not recommend this route.

 NOTE: you will lose cell service beyond Lillooet, so please print or take a screenshot of these directions before you leave!